tdwg/website/content/pages/conferences/2022/index.md

 ## Abstracts

-Abstracts are required for all contributions (oral presentations and virtual posters) and will be published in our open access journal, _[Biodiversity Information Science and Standards](https://biss.pensoft.net/)_ (BISS) as [TDWG Proceedings 2022](https://biss.pensoft.net/collection/293/).
-Presenters are required to complete registration before abstracts can be published.
+Abstracts are required for all contributions listed in the program (oral presentations and virtual posters) and will be published in our open access journal, _[Biodiversity Information Science and Standards](https://biss.pensoft.net/)_ (BISS) as [TDWG Proceedings 2022](https://biss.pensoft.net/collections).
+Presenters are required to complete conference registration before abstracts can be published.

-The call for abstracts will be distributed after organized sessions have been announced (likely early May).
-Please see the [Call for Organized Sessions](./call-for-organized-sessions/).
+The call for abstracts will be distributed in the second week in May with a deadline of 1 July.
+Please see the [list of organized sessions](./session-list/) for symposia accepting contributions.
+Alternatively, open contributions for talks and virtual posters/infographics will also be accepted.

 ## Hosts and in-person logistics